 4. Get Rid of Other CTAs on Landing Pages

+Don’t distract them from the offer you’re promoting by showcasing other conflicting calls-to-action.
 Keep your page focused on that offer, and focus your efforts on convincing visitors to convert there.

 5. Create Clear and Optimized CTAs for Your Website/Blog

-As a marketer, not only should you be creating landing pages for your offers, but you should also be optimizing your website and blog for conversion, too.
+As a marketer, not only should you be creating landing pages for your offers, but you should be optimizing your website and blog for conversion, too.

 6. Share Landing Page Links in Social Media